top of page

 Chairs: Mariana Klementova (FZU, CZ)

-Speakers: Alke Meents (DESY, DE), Paulina Dominiak (University of Warsaw, PL)
+Speakers: Alke Meents (DESY, DE)

 Over the last decade, electron diffraction has evolved into a well-established method of structural analysis, contributing significantly to advancements across various realms of crystallography.
 Nonetheless, electron diffraction is still a rapidly evolving field with a multitude of applications.
 In this microsymposium, contributions of development of instrumentation as well as data processing are welcome.